About Croatia, a Mediterranean Gem

 You can explore Plitvice Lakes on your own, or go on a day trip from Zagreb, a day trip from Split, or a day trip from Zadar.

-Plitvice Lakes is perfect for those seeking longer hiking trails and those simply seeking a peaceful retreat amidst nature.
+Plitvice Lakes is both perfect for longer hiking trails and also a peaceful retreat amidst nature.

 2. Krka National Park